Skip to Main Content

 View the summary of the results in the infographic.

 Read the news release in the Accenture Newsroom.

-As the holiday shopping season approaches, retailers must be able to satisfy US consumers who, more than ever, want to shop on their terms and expect every step in the journey to be a seamless one, whether they are online, shopping in a store or using their phones.
+As the holiday shopping season approaches, retailers must be able to satisfy US consumers who, more than ever, want to shop on their terms and expect every step in the journey to be a seamless one—whether they are shopping online, in a store or on their phones.